Families and Children

 CARE Act Implementation

-• The CARE Act (SB 1338) takes effect on January 1, 2023.
+• The CARE Act (SB 1338) took effect on January 1, 2023.
+On September 30, 2023, SB 35 took effect and clarified requirements for the CARE Act process.

-• Los Angeles plan to implement December 1, 2023.
+• Los Angeles implemented December 1, 2023.

 • The remaining 50 counties must implement by December 1, 2024.

-• For more information about the CARE Act visit the Adult Civil Mental Health page.
+• For more information about the CARE Act, visit the Adult Civil Mental Health page.

 CARE Act Eligibility Criteria